CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.2 Network Management.md

 #### NET.1.2.A38 Definition of emergency forms of operation for the network management infrastructure (A)

-In order to quickly restore the software or firmware setpoints and to configure the components in the network management infrastructure, it is important to set up adequate backup solutions to perform the administrative tasks in an emergency.
+In order to quickly restore the software or firmware setpoints and to configure the components in the network management infrastructure, it is important to establish adequate backup solutions that can be used to perform the administrative tasks in an emergency.

 4 Further Information
 ------------------------------